arnabganguly/Kafkaconnect/HDInsightManagedKafka.md

 ![HDInsight Kafka Schema Registry](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic7.png)

 - On the HDInsight cluster page click on the SSH+Cluster login blade on the left and get the hostname of the edge node that was deployed.
-You will see that now you have logged into edge node ``ed10``

 ![HDInsight Kafka Schema Registry](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic6.png)

 - Using an SSH client of your choice ssh into the edge node using the **sshuser** and **password** that you set in the custom ARM script.
+You will notice that you have logged into edge node ``ed10``

 > Note:  In this lab you will need to make config changes in both the edge nodes ed10 and ed12 .
 To log into ed12 simply ssh into ed12 from ed10